 Perfect!
 Terry is a tremendous teacher with a profound knowledge of poetry.
 I consider it a rare privilege to study with him.
 I highly recommend Terry.
 He'll change the way you read and appreciate poetry.

-Thousands of teachers can teach you literature.
+Thousands of tutors can teach you literature.
 Find private lessons closest to you.